awsdocs/aws-app-mesh-user-guide/doc_source/mesh-k8s-integration.md

    curl https://raw.githubusercontent.com/aws/aws-app-mesh-controller-for-k8s/v0.1.1/deploy/all.yaml | kubectl apply -f -
    ```

-   A Kubernetes namespace named `appmesh-system` was created and a container running the controller was deployed into the namespace\.
+   A Kubernetes namespace named `appmesh-system` is created and a container running the controller is deployed into the namespace\.

 1. Confirm that the controller is running with the following command\.